About Mois Navon

 Latest Writings

-Autonomous Weapons Systems and Battlefield Dignity – A Jewish Perspective
+Autonomous Weapons Systems for Policing – A Jewish Ethical Perspective